List of San Francisco Bay Area wildflowers

 This is a list of San Francisco Bay Area wildflowers.
 The San Francisco Bay Area is unusual, for a major metropolitan area, in having ready access to rural and wilderness areas, as well as major urban parks.
-Particularly in spring, these offer a rich range of wild flowers.

 List scope

 The native plants of the San Francisco Bay Area are not always typical of other regions of California, and some species are endemic.
 This list covers the flowers of the Bay Area one is most likely to see within its nine counties.
 It starts with flowers that are (a) common and/or (b) already have an article in Wikipedia.
 Flowering shrubs and trees are only included if their flowers are visually significant.

 List

 The list is divided into forbs (herbs), shrubs, and trees.